Table of Contents

 Creating and printing your own return labels can be tedious, especially if you don’t have the right software.
 And, if you are generating labels for a high quantity of items, you’ll need a solution you can scale.

-Fortunately, ShipBob is a third-party logistics (3PL) company that provides direct-to-consumer ecommerce fulfillment services that makes it easy to generate labels, view orders, and track returns all in one place.
+Fortunately, third-party logistics providers (or 3PL companies) like ShipBob offer direct-to-consumer ecommerce fulfillment services that make it easy to generate labels, view orders, and track returns all in one place.

 1. Generate a return label from your ShipBob dashboard with a single click